Western Ghats: Climate

 The Western Ghats play an important role in determining the climate and seasons in India.
 During the dry summer months of April – May, heat builds up on the land, which draws air from the sea.
 The air, which picks up moisture along the way and flows eastward from the Arabian Sea, is blocked by the Western Ghats.
 The rising air cools and brings about orographic precipitation along the western coast.
 This signifies the onset of the monsoon season in June.
 By the time the air rises above the mountains, it becomes dry, resulting in a rain shadow region with very little rainfall on the leeward side towards the interior of the Deccan plateau.
 The monsoon winds rounding up the peninsula and moving from the east from the Bay of Bengal pass over the Eastern Ghats and bring the majority of the rainfall to the plains up north.

 Climate in the mountains shows variations with altitude across the range.
 Due to its physical proximity to the equator and the Arabian Sea, the region experiences a warm and humid tropical climate throughout the year.
 Mean temperatures range from 20 °C in the south to 24 °C in the north.
 Subtropical or temperate climates, and occasional near-zero temperatures during winter are experienced in regions with higher elevations.
-The coldest period in the region are the wettest monsoon period in the southern part of the mountain range.
+The coldest period in the region is the wettest monsoon period in the southern part of the mountain range.
 Annual rainfall in this region averages 100 cm to 900 cm, with an average rainfall of 250 cm.
 The total amount of rain does not depend on the spread of the area; areas in northern Maharashtra receive heavy rainfall followed by long dry spells, while regions closer to the equator receive lower annual rainfall and have rain spells lasting several months in a year.